aaayon91/square-up/README.md

 # SquareUp
-### SquareUp is an app where a user can take part in the gambling game of squares.
+### SquareUp is an app where users can take part in the gambling game of squares.
 In the game of squares a player selects a square from a board of 100 squares.
 Each square on the board has two numbers associated to it which represent the last digit of the final scores between two teams.
-The user wins the jackpot if his or her square has the correct digits based on a games result.
+The user wins the jackpot if his/her square has the correct digits based on a games result.
 In the SquareUp app, users can start their own game of squares or they can take part in another users game.
 <br>
 <br>